The Colintraive Ferry

 In 1804, John Campbell, laird of South Hall was one of the promoters of a new road from Loch Fyne through Glendaruel to the “Ferry of Cuilintrive” this was “to the great advantage of the numerous fishermen, as well as other inhabitants of these place”

 When completed this road also increased ferry traffic across to Bute.

 A proposal for a vehicle ferry was made in 1929 and again in 1938.
 However, the war intervened, and the project was dropped.

 On 1st July 1950, the Bute Ferry Company, owned by Bute Estates, trialled the first 4 car ferry service from Colintraive to Rhubodach.
 The service opened on the 13th of July.
 It was a bow loading ex-military landing craft.
 It replaced the motorboat, skippered by Archie Clark, who became the car ferry skipper.
 He also held the contract to take the mail between Bute, Colintraive and Tighnabruich.

 The Ferry in Recent Times

 In 1969 the Caledonian Steam Packet Company took over the service. from the Bute Ferry Company building new slipways.
-Shore lighting meant after dark crossings could run, and new ferries allowed the carrying of 10 cars and 60 passengers.
+Shore lighting meant after dark crossings could run, and new ferries allowed the carrying of ten cars and sixty passengers.

 The main road to Colintraive was single track until 1981 with the completion of the ‘new’ road.
 Ferry traffic has continued to increase, and the present ferry, Loch Dunvegan can take 36 cars and 200 passengers.
 New slipways were built in 2018